atibaup/serving-llms-with-torchserve/README.md

 can be deployed locally, directly on a stand-alone cloud instance or through a managed ML deployment service such as AWS's Sagemaker or GCP's Vertex AI.

-This blog post is the first of two posts on how to deploy open-source Language Models in Vertex AI (though many of the tips and the process itself is very similar for other similar cloud services).
+This post is the first of two posts on how to deploy open-source Language Models in Vertex AI (though many of the tips and the process itself is very similar for other similar cloud services).
 In this first post I will talk about packaging PyTorch LLM models using HuggingFace transformers into a TorchServe docker container.
 In particular I will provide an example